 3. What Data Do We Collect?

-other personal information you have chosen to give us in our contact form, in an email you have sent to us or other communication you have had with us;
+- other personal information you have chosen to give us in a contact or consultation form, in an email you have sent to us or other communication you have had with us;

 4. How Do We Use Your Data?

-4.1 All personal data is stored securely in accordance with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR).
+4.1 All personal data is stored securely in accordance with the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and other relevant legislation in the UK including the Data Protection Act 2018 (DPA) (together, referred to as the Data Protection Legislation).
 For more details on security see section 5, below.

 4.2 We use your data to provide the best possible service to you.
 This includes: